 Erik Madigan Heck, though, is something of a long-awaited anomaly.
 His work is elegant and unashamedly beautiful, exploring the intersections of fashion, painting and classical portraiture.
 Working with natural light and combining in-camera effects with digital post-production, he produces evocative and seductive images that are simultaneously timeless and futuristic.
 His work stands alongside that of the greats, yet he is a true original and no more impersonator.

-Erik Madigan Heck: Old Future presents more than 100 photographs in a flowing, chromatic sequence.
-With essays by Susan Bright and Justine Picardie that look at Heck’s place within the realms of both art photography and fashion, and with an index to the photographs captioning the piece, model, designer, collection or publication in which each image appeared, this book is the essential introduction to a future master of fashion photography.
+Within these pages are 100 photographs by Heck presented in a flowing, chromatic sequence that takes the use of light and colour to unprecedented heights.
+With essays by Susan Bright and Justine Picardie that look at Heck's place within the realms of both art photography and fashion, and with an index to the photographs captioning the piece, model, designer, collection or publication in which each image appeared, this book is the essential introduction to a contemporary master of fashion photography.

 'Feast your eyes on sumptuous images from a superstar of the future'

 'Erik Madigan Heck is fashion photography’s rising star and it is easy to see why … be transported to a world of bright colours, surreal imagery and beautiful women'